potoior/composition/index.md

 ​	Dear Mr. Smith,

 ​	Hope this letter finds you in good spirits and health.
-I've received your email asking for help with your oral report on an ancient Chinese scientist.
+I've received your email asking for help with **your oral report on an ancient Chinese scientist **.
 It's my pleasure to share some of my personal suggestions.

 ​	To start with, **deciding the candidates should be addressed first**, and I think it would be a **good idea to choose a scientist whose field of searching you are interested in**.
-Furthermore, I strongly recommend that you **watch some videos or attend related lectures online**, which will make your preparation **feasible and effective**.
+Furthermore, I strongly recommend that **you watch some videos or attend related lectures online**, which will make your preparation **feasible and effective**.
 Finally, **selecting an appropriate style is always necessary**, as it makes your report both **impressive and coherent**.

 ​	Hope these suggestions will be helpful to you.
 Please don't hesitate to let me know if you have any problem.
 I'm looking forward to your good news.